Waldensian Evangelical Church of the River Plate: History

 In 1852, Juan Pedro Planchón was the first Waldensian present in the Rio de la Plata Basin.
 He was sent to South America with the task of verifying the possibility of promoting the settlement of Waldensian families from the Vales Waldensians in Uruguay or Argentina.
 After his favorable report, in January 1857 he arrived in Montevideo the first contingent of Waldensian families, who were immediately transferred to Florida in Uruguay.
 A few months later, in September of the same year, the second contingent arrived; the third contingent would arrive in January of the following year.

-The immigrants quickly realized that the conditions for their peaceful integration were not given in Florida and, in July 1858, they signed the contract to colonize what is now La Paz and Colônia Valdense, in the Colonia Department.
+The immigrants quickly realized that the conditions for their peaceful integration were not given in Florida and, in July 1858, they signed the contract to colonize what is now La Paz and Colonia Valdense, in the Colonia Department.

 A few years later, in 1860, part of the immigrants moved to Argentina, to the city of San Carlos Centro, in the province of Santa Fe Province, city founded a few years earlier by Swiss immigrants.
 Ten years later they arrived in El Sombrerito, province of Santa Fe and Rosario del Tala, in the province of Entre Ríos Province.
 Some of the communities formed by Waldensian immigrants in Argentina will be served, from a spiritual point of view, by the Methodist Church.

 In Uruguay, from the initial settlement in La Paz and Colônia Valdense, organized groups were progressively created in the departments of Soriano, Río Negro and Paysandú, in the western region of the country, and in the Rocha Department, in the east.

 The flow of Waldensian immigrants has continued over time, with peaks in the flow of immigrants being observed in the years following the two World Wars.